Capitals beat Flyers in overtime, Penguins win East Division - WTMJ

 KEMPNY INJURED IN HERSHEY

 The Capitals’ injury problems extend all the way to Hershey.
-Defenseman Michal Kempny left a rehab game with the American Hockey League’s Hershey Bears because he collided with a member of the ice crew.
+Defenseman Michal Kempny, on injured reserve all season after surgery to repair a torn Achilles tendo, left a rehab game with the American Hockey League’s Hershey Bears because he collided with a member of the ice crew.

-Kempny has been on long-term injured reserve all season after surgery to repair a torn Achilles tendon, and he went to the minors to try to get into game shape in case he’s needed in the playoffs.

 “I don’t think it’s too, too bad,” Hershey coach Spencer Carbery said.
 “Chalk that up to the weird, weird things of this year.
-He actually (made) incidental contact with one of the ice scrapers, believe it or not, which I’ve never seen before.
-It was just a completely unfortunate incident when one of the ice shovelers was coming by the bench, they got tangled up and Kemps had to leave the game.”
+He actually (made) incidental contact with one of the ice scrapers, believe it or not, which I’ve never seen before.”

 FROM PILON TO PILON